Suspect in killing of Detroit officer linked to other shootings, chief says

 DETROIT MAN 'BAITED' POLICE BY WAITING IN BASEMENT BEFORE SHOOTING THAT KILLED OFFICER, CHIEF SAYS

-The suspect in all three shootings was released from prison on parole earlier this year.
+The suspect was released from prison on parole earlier this year.

 “We could have prevented this situation,” Craig told reporters Friday.
 “He was on parole.
 If we had identified him in a drive-by shooting, we could have revoked his parole then and sought an additional warrant for shooting into an inhabited dwelling.”

-The suspect’s name has not yet been released.
-Authorities believe he wanted to die at the hands of the police when he invaded the West Side home and hid in the basement, shooting at the officers as they descended the stairs.
+Authorities believe the suspect wanted to die at the hands of the police when he invaded the home and hid in the basement, shooting at the officers as they descended the stairs.
+He was shot in the arm by other officers as he fled the house Wednesday.

 CLICK HERE TO GET THE FOX NEWS APP